Keeaira Press Publications

 PLACES

-of the work of young Brisbane artist Anthony Lister.
-Although only 23
+features the work of Brisbane artist Anthony Lister.
+He identifies mainly

 ![]() |